 Punch Me Up to the Gods introduces a powerful new talent in Brian Broome, whose early years growing up in Ohio as a dark-skinned Black boy harbouring crushes on other boys propel forward this gorgeous, aching, and unforgettable debut.

-Universally resonant and thought-provokingly specific, Punch Me Up to the Gods is at once playful, poignant, and wholly original.
+Universally resonant and thought-provokingly specific, Punch Me Up to the Gods is playful, poignant, and wholly original.
 Broome’s writing brims with swagger and sensitivity, bringing an exquisite and fresh voice to ongoing cultural conversations about racism and homophobia.